01 of 06

 04 of 06

-The best time to visit a city is when there is a festival on: there’s nothing worse than arriving in town the day after they’re clearing up the mess after a fiesta.
-My top picks would be:
+The best time to visit a city is when there is a festival on: There’s nothing worse than arriving in town the day after they’re clearing up the mess after a fiesta.
+Here are our top picks:

 Tomatina Tomato Fight